Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-tools.md

 Azure libraries for .NET are implemented as [NuGet packages](https://www.nuget.org/packages?q=windowsazureofficial).
 See the [API Reference](/dotnet/api/overview/azure/?view=azure-dotnet) for installation instructions organized by Azure service.

+> [!IMPORTANT]
+> Beginning with Visual Studio 2017, Azure SDK for .NET has been deprecated in favor of the Azure development workload in Visual Studio.
+The Azure development workload includes the functionality of the Azure SDK for .NET.
+For information about Azure SDK for .NET support, see [Support and Retirement Information for the Azure SDK for .NET and APIs](https://docs.microsoft.com/previous-versions/azure/reference/dn479282(v=azure.100)).

 ## Development tools

 Visual Studio has tooling for many Azure services built-in.
 Some Azure services have additional tools or emulators available, such as [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).
 See the documentation for your Azure service for any additional tools, if necessary.